nilicule/dir2cast/README.txt

 HISTORY
 ================================================================================

-1.7.1 11-02-17 Remove unused mpc_old code from getID3, which false-positived
-               on one of my MP3s.
-1.7 2010-12-10 <itunes:summary> is now excluded if it's not explicitly set, as
-               iTunes will happily fall back to the <description> and there's no point duplicating this.
-Changed <itunes:subtitle> to pull from ID3 Artist field, rather than ID3 Album field, as this is more useful for me. <itunes:subtitle> can now be set with a file in the same was as <itunes:summary>.
-Also added new INI parameter ITUNES_SUBTITLE_SUFFIX, which is appended to the subtitle of every item.
-I suggest using this for an appropriate 'Click here for more info!' message, to lead people to the description or summary.
-1.6 2010-11-27 Fix bug including summary info from either ID3 album field
-               or filename.txt reported by Nilicule.
-Thanks!
 1.5 2010-07-31 Add optional RSS <image> tag.
 This is not the same as the
                <itunes:image> tag, as it has size restrictions.
 1.4 2010-03-10 Make <description> in a CDATA section